What is multiple endocrine neoplasia type 2?

-MEN2A is suspected when there are at least two of the three common tumors (medullary thyroid cancer, pheochromocytoma, or parathyroid adenoma) in one person or close relatives.
+MEN2A is suspected when there are at least two of the three common tumors, such as medullary thyroid cancer, pheochromocytoma, or parathyroid adenoma, in one person or a close relative.
 Close relatives are generally considered to be parents, siblings, and children.
 Medullary thyroid carcinoma has been reported in children as young as 2 years of age although it more commonly develops between the ages of 5 and 18 years.

-MEN2B is suspected in children with mucosal neuromas (lumps on the tip of the tongue) and typical facial features such as thickened lips of a person with MEN2B.
+MEN2B is suspected in children with mucosal neuromas, meaning lumps on the tip of the tongue, and typical facial features such as thickened lips of a person with MEN2B.
 Medullary thyroid cancer can occur very early in childhood.

 What are the estimated cancer risks associated with MEN2?